-Bowfishing arrow has multiple parts that contribute it to being a better, stronger and effective arrow for the different types of fish in the water.
-In addition to that, there may be specialized arrows for the different types of fish as well mainly depending on their size but in general, if you’re staying below the 20-25 lbs fish, your single bow supplied with the bowfishing bow and arrow kit should suffice.
+Bowfishing arrow has multiple parts contributing to being a better, more reliable, and effective arrow for the water’s different types of fish.
+In addition to that, there may be specialized arrows for the different kinds of fish as well, mainly depending on their size, but in general, if you’re staying below the 20-25 lbs fish, your single bow supplied with the bow fishing bow and arrow kit should suffice.

 Warranty on Parts

-In general, it’s advised to keep the anchor point between the chin and the lip, right below the closer edge of your lip.
-That is a safe area for the nock to rest before shooting because your facial features – skin, beard or a scarf you may wear in winter – might rub off while you make the shot.
-If any part of the body is too close or rubbing with the string or the arrow, it can cause the shot to miss hit.
-So at the start, it’s critical for you to be aware of your anchor point.
-Once you become seasoned it becomes second nature.
-So in essence, as a guide for the best anchor point for drawing a bow should be between the chin and the lip, more to the closer edge of the lip.
-But as the archers get comfortable with shooting, they develop their own Anchor points for what suits them best.
+So at the start, you must be aware of your anchor point.
+Once you become seasoned, it becomes second nature.
+In essence, as a guide for the best anchor point for drawing a bow should be between the chin and the lip, more to the closer edge of the mouth.
+But as the archers get comfortable with shooting, they develop their Anchor points for what suits them best.